kristianmandrup/libraries/README.md

 Please help out to make this an awesome experience and greatly enhance productivity for all of us... ;)

 *Enjoy :)*

+### gitignore

+For typical project, you would decide which `imports-` files to share between team members and which to kep local. the `imports-prod` would for sure not be in the `.gitignore`, but be the one that has been tested and approved to go into production.
+The `imports-dev` and `imports-test` can be used for development and testing...

+### Roadmap

+The next version of libraries will add the following features:

+*better environment encapsulation*

+Divide `xlibs` into `xlibs/dev`, `xlibs/test` and `xlibs/prod` and configure environments individually.

+When your dev environment feels ready for testing...

+`library transfer test`

+When your test environment is ready for production

+`library transfer prod`

+This feature is ready for beta testing ;)

 ### Customization